Living Church of God

 The Living Church of God (LCG) is one of several groups that formed after the death of Herbert W. Armstrong, when major doctrinal changes (causing turmoil and divisions) were occurring in the former Worldwide Church of God (WCG) during the 1990s.
 It was after its founder, the late Roderick C. Meredith, was fired by board members of the Global Church of God (GCG), that he went on to found, for a second time, a new organization in 1998.
 It is just one of many and varied Sabbatarian Churches of God groups that have sprung up from the former Worldwide Church of God, known today as Grace Communion International (GCI).
-The US membership of LCG is claimed to be around 11,300 with about 5,000 of that total number being claimed international members.
+The US membership of the LCG is claimed to be around 11,300 with about 5,000 of that total number being claimed international members.
 From the LCG organization, several additional split-off groups have resulted over the years, each one headed by a former LCG minister.

 Founder

-LCG's founder and Presiding Evangelist was, until his death, Roderick C. Meredith (June 21, 1930 – May 18, 2017).
+The LCG's founder and Presiding Evangelist was, until his death, Roderick C. Meredith (June 21, 1930 – May 18, 2017).

 Following Meredith's graduation from Ambassador College in Pasadena, California in June 1952, he was assigned by Herbert W. Armstrong (Pastor General of the Worldwide Church of God) to set up and pastor WCG congregations in Portland, Oregon; San Diego, California; and Seattle and Tacoma, Washington.
 On December 20, 1952, after summoning him back to the WCG's headquarters in Pasadena, California, from his pastorship in Oregon, Armstrong ordained him and four other men — including his uncle Dr. C. Paul Meredith — to the position of Evangelist.
 These men were the very first Evangelists of the WCG.
 Meredith was the youngest of the newly ordained men and the fifth to be ordained.

 In the subsequent years, Meredith would help start scores of WCG congregations throughout the United States.
 He would also conduct many baptizing and evangelizing tours in the United States, the United Kingdom, Europe, and Africa.
 From the early to mid-1950s, and again in 1960, he was assigned by Armstrong to live in Britain to form congregations for the Church there.
 For years he was one of the WCG's leading theologians and top executives, and an instructor at Ambassador College.
 However, when overseeing the ministry during the 1960s, he began to gain a reputation for being too strict in his application of Church rules and regulations.

 LCG's Presiding Evangelist

-Due to declining health, in 2016 (aged 86), Meredith appointed Evangelist Gerald E. Weston as his successor and as President of LCG.
-Mr. Weston has served congregations throughout the United States, Canada, and Europe.
+Due to declining health, in 2016 (aged 86), Meredith appointed Evangelist Gerald E. Weston as his successor and as President of the LCG.
+Weston has served congregations throughout the United States, Canada, and Europe.
 He has been a frequent writer for the Church's publications, and has trained many ministers over the years.
 He has been a long time member of the Church's Council of Elders.
-Upon Meredith's death in May 2017, Mr. Weston became LCG's Presiding Evangelist.
+Upon Meredith's death in May 2017, Weston became the LCG's Presiding Evangelist.